Sunday, December 25, 2022

 Left: Bolivia--Some neighbors were missionaries there.
 Right: Peru--just couldn't resist this.

 Left: Germany--my father and oldest daughter have been there, but I bought this Nativity in an antique mall.
 Right: Austria--oldest daughter bought this for me when doing a semester abroad.
 Both of these nativities are beautifully hand carved.
+They are each 4" to 4.5" tall.

-.
-Both from Kenya and made of soapstone.
+Above: Both from Kenya and made of soapstone.
 Silky smooth to the touch.
 I don't know anyone who has been there--I just can't resist the feel of the stone.
 It is therapeutic.
 Sometimes I just have to pet these. :)

 Left: Iceland--Our sons got me this wool Nativity on a Spring break trip.
-Right: Madagascar--made of sandalwood.
-Smells so good!
-Couldn't resist it.
+Right: Mozambique--made of sandalwood.
+Smells so good, I couldn't resist it.
+Sometimes I just have to scratch and sniff. :)

-Ghana--a dear friend had this carved for me while she and her husband were on a combination Sabbatical and mission trip there.
+Ghana--A dear friend had this carved for me while she and her husband were on a combination Sabbatical and mission trip there.

 Left: Guatemala--my parents and younger sister took a trip there.
 But I ordered this online.
 Right: Brazil--Our youngest son brought this from his mission on the southern tip of Brazil.
 The figures are from banana leaves and the shelter is corrugated cardboard.

 Left: Brazil--Also brought home by our youngest son from his mission.
 Notice how the figures nest.
 Joseph is quite tall.
 Right: Ireland--Hubby was a missionary there before we were married, and he returned twice with a performing group.
 This is Waterford Crystal.
-The company now outsources these, but I was able to find this set on eBay with the Waterford hallmarks.
+The company now outsources these, but I was able to find this set on eBay with the original Waterford hallmarks.

 The last of the International Nativities is my German Pyramid.
 This is a family favorite.
 Whenever we gather during the Christmas season, the candles are lit and we enjoy the four, candle-powered, rotating scenes.
 Again, my father and my oldest daughter have each traveled to Germany, and I have German heritage on my father's side.